dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 ### The machine is already enrolled - Error hr 0x8007064c
 **Issue:** Enrollment fails with the error **The machine is already enrolled**.
 The enrollment log shows error **hr 0x8007064c**.

-This failure may occur because the computer had been previously enrolled, or has the cloned image of a computer that had been enrolled.
+This failure may occur because the computer:
+- was previously enrolled, or
+- has the cloned image of a computer that was already enrolled.
 The account certificate of the previous account is still present on the computer.

 **Resolution:**